 HOW-EV-ER, setting my expectations low was the right thing to do guys.
-This banana bread.
+This paleo coconut flour banana bread.
 Oh my gosh.
-It does NOT taste like rocks.
-Mr. FFF said so, I promise.
-He actually said it was in his top 3 banana bread tasting experiences.
-I know, I originally wanted top 1 but, you guys, this man has tasted A LOT of ‘nana breads in his life.
+It does NOT taste like rocks. <– Mr. FFF said so, I promise.

 Two life lessons for you guys that I learned through this process:

 1) Not all banana breads are equal.
 It is possible to eat it without thinking there are rocks in my face.